 Our Story

 Christ Church was founded in 1965 by Rev. Arthur and Gladys DeKruyter and a small group dedicated to creating “a church for the community” in the new Village of Oak Brook.
-The journey began in the DeKruyter’s basement, with services starting on Easter Sunday 1965, and soon moved to the gymnasium of Butler School.
+Our journey began in the DeKruyter’s basement, with the first service on Easter Sunday 1965 in the gymnasium of Butler School.

-In January 1968, with just 82 families, the congregation pledged $217,000–some members even took out second mortgages–to build a church to welcome the community.
-Despite an average attendance of only 450, they constructed a Sanctuary to hold 1,200, believing God had big plans for this church.
+In January 1968, with just 82 families, our congregation pledged $217,000, some members even took out second mortgages, to build a church to welcome the community.
+Despite an average attendance of only 450, a Sanctuary fit for 1,200 was built with the belief that God had big plans for this church.

 In January 1997, Rev. DeKruyter retired, ushering in a fruitful “second season” under Rev. Dr. Daniel and Amy Meyer.
-Strategic initiatives renewed the church’s intergenerational character and expanded its global outreach.
-The original Six Pillars evolved into a commitment to “Worship, Grow, and Serve,” encompassing numerous ministries that impact thousands of lives.
+Strategic initiatives renewed our church’s intergenerational character and expanded our global outreach.
+The original Six Pillars evolved into a commitment to “Worship, Grow and Serve,” encompassing numerous ministries that impact thousands of lives.

-The church celebrated its 50th Anniversary in 2015 and soon after embarked on its most significant mission expansion since its founding.
+We celebrated our 50th Anniversary in 2015 and soon after embarked on our most significant mission expansion since our founding.
 In 2018, a second location opened in Butterfield (formerly Downers Grove), alongside a major renovation and expansion of the Oak Brook campus.
-In 2019, Christ Church acquired the former Fountain of Life church in Lombard, relocating the Butterfield congregation to this seven-acre campus.
+In 2019, we acquired the former Fountain of Life church in Lombard, relocating the Butterfield congregation to this seven-acre campus.

-Today, Christ Church continues to thrive at its Oak Brook and Butterfield Corridor locations.
-We invite YOU to join us and help shape the next exciting era of Christ Church.
+Today, with gratitude for our rich history, our ministries continue to thrive at our Oak Brook and Butterfield locations.
+We invite YOU to join us and be part of what God is doing here at Christ Church.